 The Ontario SPCA offers training sessions throughout the year for Animal Welfare organizations.
 It also promotes the Guidelines for Standards of Care in Animal Shelters to help provide the global Animal Welfare community with a comprehensive tool that helps organizations align their activities with recommended practices on all aspects of care.

 At Collège Boréal, the Ontario SPCA presents core curriculum material to students in the Registered Veterinary Technician program, providing training in biosecurity, infection control, disease management and behavior management.

 The Ontario SPCA offers an elective focused on the growing field of shelter medicine to “phase 4” students of the Ontario Veterinary College.
 Topics covered include intake examination and protocols, observation period activities and assessments, behavior assessments, adoption strategies, zoonoses and staff and public health, infection and disease control principles and practices, and societal and animal welfare issues.

-New to the Shelter Health and Wellness program is the Shelter Health Pro website, which saves lives with the most current best practices for improving animal health and welfare through effective shelter management strategies.
+New to the Shelter Health and Wellness program is the Shelter Health Pro website, which saves lives with the most current best practices.

 Feral Cat Support

 To assist caretakers in managing feral cat colonies, the Ontario SPCA offers a Feral Cat Trap Depot program to trap, neuter and return the stray cat population; a free feral food bank to provide a sustainable support of food to colony caretakers; and feral cat shelters to provide a warm, safe place for cat colonies during the cold winter months.
 More information can be found on the Ontario SPCA website.